DHCross/book-md-tools/CnC Docs/02 CZ Ruins Mouths of Madness Reforged.md

 **Elf, Wood, bowmen:** *(These chaos/neutral 1st level wood elf fighters’ vital stats are HD 1d10, HP 8 each, AC 12, MV 30 ft.
 Their primary attributes are physical.
 Their significant attribute is dexterity 15.
 Their special abilities include hide, move silently, pass without trace, and longbow training.
 They wear padded armor and carry longbows (specialized; +4 to hit; 1d6 + 1 damage) with twelve arrows each, short swords +1, and 3–18 silver pieces in coin each.
 XP: 13 + 1.)*

-**Elf, Wood, spearman:** _(They are 1st level, chaotic neutral fighters whose vital stats are HD 1d10, HP 8, AC 13, MV 30 ft.
+**Elf, Wood, spearman:** *(These 1st level chaotic neutral fighters’ vital statistics are HD 1d10, HP 8 each, AC 13, MV 30 ft.
 Their primary attributes are physical.
 Their significant attribute is dexterity 15.
-Their special abilities include hide, move silent, pass without trace, longsword training.
-They have leather armor, spear [specialized; +3 "to hit"; 1d6+1 damage], longsword [+2 "to hit"; 1d8 damage], and 2-12 sp.
-XP: 13+1)_
+They wear leather armor.
+They carry a spear (specialized; +3 to hit; 1d6+1 damage), a longsword (+2 to hit; 1d8 damage), and 2–12 silver in coin each.
+Their special abilities include hide, move silent, and pass without trace.
+XP: 13+1.)*

-**Elf, Wood, swordsman:** _(They are 1st - 3rd level, chaotic neutral fighters whose vital stats are HD 1d10, HP 5 per level, AC 14, MV 30 ft.
+**Elf, Wood, swordsman:** _(They are 1st–3rd level, chaotic neutral fighters whose vital stats are HD 1d10, HP 5 per level, AC 14, MV 30 ft.
 Their primary attributes are physical.
 Their significant attribute is strength 15.
 Their special abilities include hide, move silent, pass without trace, longsword training.
-They have leather armor, shield, longsword [specialized; +4 to +6 "to hit"; 1d8+2 damage], dagger, and 2-12 gp.
-XP: 13+1; 16+2; 26+3)_
+They wear leather armor and a shield.
+They carry a longsword [specialized; +4 to +6 to hit; 1d8+2 damage], dagger, and 2–12 gp.
+XP: 13+1; 16+2; 26+3.)_

 **Ghoul:** _(These chaotic evil undeads' vital stats are HD 2d8, HP 10, AC 14, MV 30 ft.
 Their saves are physical._ _They attacks with 2 claws for 1d4+2 damage and 1 bite for 1d4+1 damage.
 Any living creature, other than an elf [they are immune], that is clawed or bitten by these monsters must make a save versus paralysis or become rigid [paralyzed].
 This paralysis lasts 20-50 minutes [1d4+1 x 10], unless a remove curse or remove paralysis is cast.
 These creatures are immune to sleep and charm spells.
 Their killed victims will become ghouls unless a bless spell is cast.
 These monsters will not enter the magic circle of a protection from evil spell._ _XP: 30+2)_